Syd Einfeld

 Sydney David Einfeld AO (17 June 1909 – 16 June 1995) was an Australian politician and Jewish community leader.
 Einfeld is credited with changing Australia's immigration policy to provide a refuge for Holocaust survivors.
 As a result, Australia accepted more refugees per capita than any other country in the world, and more Jewish refugees than anywhere except Israel.

-Early and personal life
+Early life

 He was born in Sydney in 1909, three weeks after his parents arrived in Australia – hence his name, Sydney.
-He was the son of Rabbi Marcus Einfeld (1874-1937) who came to Australia in 1909 (becoming the chazan and the Second Minister of the Great Synagogue) by way of London, England, which he had immigrated to from Jarosław in Galicia, with his wife Deborah (Gabel) Einfeld (d.
+He was the son of Rabbi Marcus Einfeld (1874–1937) who came to Australia in 1909 (becoming the chazan and the Second Minister of the Great Synagogue) by way of London, England, which he had immigrated to from Jarosław in Galicia, with his wife Deborah (Gabel) Einfeld (d.
 1957).